ecrucru/anticrux/README.md

 The script has 3 main changeable parameters :

-- job.genGames : should the script play games and append the result to the PGN file ?
+- `job.genGames` : should the script play games and append the result to the PGN file ?
-- job.numGames : how many games should be generated per CPU ?
+- `job.numGames` : how many games should be generated per CPU ?
-- job.genStats : should the script estimate AntiCrux's rating based on the rules provided by the chess federation FIDE ?
+- `job.genStats` : should the script estimate AntiCrux's rating based on the rules provided by the chess federation FIDE ?

-The following rules apply to make the determination possible :

-- The player is identified by its name : 2 different levels are 2 separate players even if the engine is the same
-- The level of Stockfish AntiChess is assumed to be known : the taken reference is lichess.org
-	- Please note that lichess.org uses [Glicko](https://en.wikipedia.org/wiki/Glicko_rating_system) which is assumed not being the same than ELO
-- A player must compete with at least 3 different players having known ratings
-- AntiCrux doesn't compete with itself
-- Stockfish AntiChess can compete with itself
-- A player should play at least 9 times
-- A player must win at least one time

-You will read such an output at the end :
+At the end, you get the following output in the console :

 ```
 The ratings for the engine "AC" are :